-To assign IGMP Snooping to VLAN, please select the checkbox of VLAN ID or select Select All checkbox for all VLANs.
-Then press Enable.
-In the same way, you can also
+To assign IGMP Snooping to VLAN, please select VLAN ID to enable/disable IGMP

-Disable IGMP Snooping for certain VLANs.
+Snooping function, or select the "IGMP Snooping" global setting for all VLANs.
+Then press Apply.
+In the same way, you can also Disable IGMP Snooping for certain VLANs.